gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

-# Working with Delta Lake
+# Working with Delta Lake Table Format

 For this workshop you have to start a platform using the `minio` flavour in the init script.